“Head-down syndrome” in a rabbit

 Rabbit suffering from “head-down syndrome”, the inability to lift the head, reluctance to move and appearance of the third eyelid.
 On the first day, it also suffered stasis-like signs.
 Appetite resumed rapidly on the 2nd day of this syndrome.

-It is important to differentiate between muscle weakness in the neck region, and excessive contraction of the muscles.
-Typically, necks weakness relates to one of these categories: motor neuron disease, auto-immune muscle disorder (myasthenia gravis-like), inflammatory muscle disease (polymyositis-like) or idiopathic, while contracted neck muscles relate to torticolis or neurotoxins.
-Since the flexion of the head is forward and not to the side, it is unrelated to an active infection by Encephalitozoon cuniculi or middle/inner ear infection.
+It is essential to distinguish between muscle weakness in the neck region and excessive muscle contraction.
+Typically, neck weakness falls into one of the following categories: motor neuron disease, autoimmune muscle disorder (myasthenia gravis-like), inflammatory muscle disease (polymyositis-like), or idiopathic.
+Contracted neck muscles, on the other hand, are associated with torticollis or neurotoxins.
+Given that the flexion of the head is forward and not to the side, it is unrelated to an active infection by Encephalitozoon cuniculi or a middle/inner ear infection.

-In spite of a complete physical examination and diagnostic tests such as blood tests, radiography, and the history of the rabbits, the etiology of this disorder remains uncertain.
-Veterinarian were puzzled by this health disorder.
-What could it be ?
+Despite a thorough physical examination and diagnostic tests, including blood tests, radiography, and a review of the rabbits' medical history, the etiology of this disorder remains uncertain.
+Veterinarians were unable to identify the cause of this health disorder.
+What might the cause be?

-A few years ago, rabbit presented the exact same clinical features and blood chemistry results and vets were amazed about his condition too: Twilight.
+A few years ago, Rabbit presented with the exact same clinical features and blood chemistry results.
+Veterinarians were also amazed by his condition: Twilight.

-A closer analysis of the blood chemistry panel of Midnight and Twilight indicates high liver values (AST, ALT, Alk Phosphatase) and a low level phosphorus (hypophosphatemia).
-Hypophosphatemia has typically been associated with fulminant hepatic failure as well as increased metabolism of phosphorus during hepatic function recovery and hepatocyte regeneration.
-A working hypothesis is that these rabbit may have suffered hepatic encephalopathy as a consequence of fulminant liver failure and a raised level of blood ammonia.
+A thorough review of the blood chemistry panel for Midnight and Twilight reveal elevated liver values (AST, ALT, Alk Phosphatase) and a reduced level of phosphorus (hypophosphatemia).
+Hypophosphatemia has been linked to fulminant hepatic failure and increased metabolism of phosphorus during hepatic function recovery and hepatocyte regeneration.
+It is hypothesized that the rabbits may have suffered from hepatic encephalopathy, which is a serious condition in which the brain is affected by liver problems.
+This is thought to be the result of fulminant liver failure and elevated blood ammonia levels.

 Blood chemistry panel of Midnight.
 It shows close parallels with that of another rabbit, Twilight, who suffered a similar disease a few years ago.
 This could be indicative of hepatic encephalopathy.